Lynch, Carr help Raiders down Giants

-OAKLAND, Calif. -- Marshawn Lynch rushed for 101 yards with a 51-yard touchdown, Derek Carr threw for 287 yards and a score, and the Oakland Raiders defeated the New York Giants 24-17 at the Oakland-Alameda County Coliseum on Sunday.
+OAKLAND, Calif. -- On the Oakland Raiders’ third play from scrimmage Sunday, running back Marshawn Lynch bolted over right guard, cut back to the middle and raced 51 yards for a touchdown at the Oakland-Alameda County Coliseum.

-The Raiders (6-6) moved into a three-way tie for first place in the AFC West with the Kansas City Chiefs and Los Angeles Chargers.
+Lynch finished with 101 yards on 17 carries, powering the Raiders to a 24-17 victory over the beleaguered New York Giants and into a three-way tie for first place in the AFC West with the Kansas City Chiefs and Los Angeles Chargers.

+“I looked at the stats,” said Raiders linebacker NaVorro Bowman, a former 49er who battled the ex-Seahawk running back many times.
+“I said, ‘Oh, he’s still got it.’
+To see him running the way that he’s running for so many years, I know exactly what that defense is facing.
+That’s a hard tackle.”

+Lynch had plenty of help on both sides of the ball.
+Raiders quarterback Derek Carr threw for 287 yards and a touchdown, and wide receiver Cordarrelle Patterson caught four passes for 97 yards.

 The Raiders built a 10-7 halftime lead and extended it to 17-7 with 10:18 left to play on DeAndre Washington’s 9-yard touchdown run, capping a 79-yard drive.